Table of Contents

 2ConnectMe Quick Connect App – CONNECT NOW

-Step 2: Agent service staff requests to control remote customer client keyboard mouse
+Step 2: Agent service staff requests to control remote client client keyboard mouse

-While service staff gets connected with customer, service staff can press Request Remote Control button for asking customer keyboard mouse control.
+While service staff gets connected with client, service staff can press Request Remote Control button for asking client keyboard mouse control.

 2ConnectMe Agent – Remote control client keyboard mouse button

-Step 3: Customer Approval on sharing SCREEN KEYBOARD MOUSE
+Step 3: Client Approval on sharing SCREEN KEYBOARD MOUSE

-In order to protect customer from malcious contact attack, customer has to approve service staff request for every sharing local keyboad mouse as screen below.
+In order to protect client from malcious contact attack, client has to approve service staff request for every sharing local keyboad mouse as screen below.

-Step 4: Agent starts remote control customer desktop
+Step 4: Agent starts remote control client desktop

-Whenever the agent service staff console is in FRONT or FOCUS, either in browser or an agent app installed, the agent local keyboard and mouse will become the remote keyboard and mouse of customer PC.
-Agent is freely to control customer remote desktop through the local keyboard mouse.
+Whenever the agent service staff console is in FRONT or FOCUS, either in browser or an agent app installed, the agent local keyboard and mouse will become the remote keyboard and mouse of client PC.
+Agent is freely to control client remote desktop through the local keyboard mouse.

 Accsssory keys mappings